AdvisorySG/GhostDevEnv/README.md

 Alternatively you can click `>File>Save Workspace As` to save as a workspace config

-Startup is complete once `` is shown in terminal
+Startup is complete once `Starting 'hbsWatcher'...` is shown in terminal

 <br/><br/>